 Stardust is the name of Kerani’s 5th concept album, which was launched in May 2017.
 This 10-track space-themed release was recorded with a symphonic orchestra, a mixed choir and 10 solo musicians.
 In total, 60 musicians have participated in this elaborate project.
 When writing her new album, Kerani was inspired by space technologies and exploration distant stars and planets, and the miraculous fact of life as we know it here on Earth.
 Stardust is a tribute to all those who journey up to space and risk their lives in the name of science and for the future of humankind.

 Beside running the recording studio and creating her own productions, Kerani regularly composes music and writes arrangements for other artists as well.
 In 2016, she wrote all the piano arrangements on Benny Hitt's alternative rockalbum, called The essence to remain alive.
-Kerani also manages to show a different side of herself by composing Celtic and Native Indian inspired music for Dutch healing singer, Pia Brand.
+Kerani also manages to show a different side of herself by composing Celtic and Native Indian inspired music.

 In this YouTube video, Kerani speaks of the importance of the legacy of art, music, and the creative energy we leave for the good of mankind.